Tanishq-Godha/Cataract_Detection/Docs/architecture.md

 - Basic I/O flow:
     ![alt text](https://github.com/Tanishq-Godha/Cataract_Detection/blob/master/Docs/images/Copy%20of%20SIDDHI_flowchart(1).png?raw=true)
     ## Pre-Processing:
+    - **Data Augmentation:** Random Scaling, Translation, Rotation and Zoom was applied to make the Model robust.
     - **Lens Cropping:** Cropping the image of eye to its Iris portion for better accuracy on prediction.
     - **Resizing Image:** Resizing the image to meet the model input critera.
 	## Block 1- ResNet50: